 Here is a plain-language decision matrix based on everything above.

 iamfine is a reasonable fit if: Your parent is cognitively intact, fiercely independent, and actively wants minimal intrusion.
 They will reliably press 1 every morning without confusion.
-Your family is comfortable with an automated alert to a contact list as the escalation path.
-The monthly cost difference between the two services is a meaningful factor.
-And your parent does not have pets whose welfare depends on being included in an emergency plan.
+Your family is comfortable with an automated alert as the escalation path and does not need daily summaries.
+Your parent does not have pets whose welfare depends on being included in an emergency plan.

 For additional options beyond these two, compare more options in our full 2026 check-in service roundup before you make a final call.